CSFrequency/react-firebase-hooks/auth/README.md

 );
 ```

-Login a user with Microsoftt Authenticatiton.
+Login a user with Microsoft Authenticatiton.
 Wraps the underlying `auth.signInWithPopup` method with the `auth.OAuthProvider` and provides additional `loading` and `error` information.

 The `useSignInWithMicrosoft` hook takes the following parameters: